 For further study in the Gospel of Mark, please see my book Miracles in Mark.
 It is a detailed study of each of the miracles and supernatural phenomenons that Mark records.

-Annie and I are serving the Lord in the United States, South America, and India.
+Annie and I are serving the Lord in the United States, Africa, South America, and India.
 We are training leaders and helping build great local churches.
 Just click here to get involved.
 Thanks so much!